gabrielbaughmanxyz/gabrielbaughman.xyz/content/posts/11-21/building.md

 ## 2. Hosting
 Once you have obtained your desired domain name you are going to want to have a place to host your site.
 You can either use a VPS provider to host on, or use your own hardware and internet.
-Both have their benefits and downsides, but VPS hosting takes the responsibility of having hardware and good internet away so that is the one I chose.
+Both have their benefits and downsides, but VPS hosting takes the responsibility of having hardware and good internet away so that is the one I went with.

-For my provider I went with [Vultr](https://www.vultr.com/?ref=8966022-8H) (My referral code gives you $100 and me $35 credit, which helps me keep posting) and chose the the bare minimum instance which is all you really need to host a basic site.
+For my provider I went with [Vultr](https://www.vultr.com/?ref=8966022-8H) (My referral code gives you $100 and me $35 credit, which helps me keep posting).
+For VPS hosting the bare minimum instance available is all you really need to host a basic site and services.

-From there click **"Deploy New Server"**
+If you are on Vultr click **"Deploy New Server"**
  ![vultr-deploy](../images/VultrDeploy.png)

 For hosting a website the cheapest option is more than enough.
 So choose:
 1. **Cloud Compute**
 2. Location
-3. Operating System (It chooses Debain by default which is what I run and perfectly suited for this task)
+3. Operating System (It chooses Debain by default)
 4. Make sure IPv6 is enabled.
 ![vutlr-specs](../images/vultr-specs.png)
 Then you deploy.

 It will take just a few moments before the server is up and running.

+# Getting Up and Running

-## 3. Software
+## 1. Software
 When your instantance is up you will want to get it's IP address and head over to your domain register.
 Mine is Epik, so I will head over there.

 Click the hamber menu next to your domain and in the **DNS & WHOIS** tab click **SET DNS HOST RECORDS**.
 ![epik-menu](../images/epik-menu.png)

-Once in there click the **EXTERNAL HOSTS** tab and clear any premade records and make three records for IPv4 and IPv6. in the **Host** box for IPv4 and IPv6 have one with nothing, *www*, and *.
+Once in there click the **EXTERNAL HOSTS** tab and clear any premade records. **Make** three records for IPv4 and IPv6. in the **Host** box for IPv4 and IPv6 have one with nothing, *www*, and *.
 In the points to tab for the IPv4 record put the IPv4 address Vultr gives you, and the same for IPv6.
 ![epik-records](../images/epik-records.png)

-Head back to Vultr and in the IPv6 settings add a **Reverse DNS** with your IPv6 address and your domain name.
+Head back to Vultr or your provider and in the IPv6 settings add a **Reverse DNS** with your IPv6 address and your domain name.
 ![vultr-reversedns](../images/vultr-reversedns.png)

 Now you will want to connect to your instantance either through Vultr's console interface, or use an **SSH** client to connect to it (windows has it built into CMD but you can use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)).
 To connect over SSH, in your client put in your IPv4 address and the port is by default 22.
 The username and password is `root` with Vultr's generated password.